USTC-AIR-Lab/TSFDO/README.md

 ### 1.2 Sensor Synchronization
 #### 1.2.1 Time synchronization
-**Time synchronization across all sensors**： Time synchronization is not considered in this work due to the heterogeneity of the dataset and compatibility limitations among the evaluated algorithms.
+**Time synchronization across all sensors**： Time synchronization is not considered in this work due to the heterogeneous nature of the dataset and compatibility limitations among the evaluated algorithms.
+Specifically, the proposed system follows a tightly-coupled LiDAR–IMU odometry framework, where high-rate IMU measurements are used for continuous state propagation and LiDAR motion compensation, thus reducing the dependency on strict hardware-level synchronization.
+Besides, Livox Mid360 provides time-synchronized imu data.

+Furthermore, the UWB sensor operates at a relatively high frequency, providing dense range measurements over time.
+Although these measurements are not strictly synchronized with the LiDAR and IMU due to independent sensor clocks, the high update rate enables effective temporal alignment through interpolation and state propagation within the estimation framework.

 **Time synchronization across agents**: In outdoor settings with access to Global Navigation Satellite System (GNSS) signals, we use GNSS time as the global reference to synchronize the timing across agents after the collection.
 #### 1.2.2 Sensor calibration
-The LiDAR–IMU extrinsic parameters are treated as known constants.
+The LiDAR–IMU extrinsic parameters are treated as known constants, which are detailed in the YAML file of custom data used in our experiments.
 The lever-arm compensation of the UWB sensor is omitted, since ablation studies indicate that its influence on the overall estimation accuracy is negligible.
 ### 1.3 Ground Truth
 For outdoor environments with good GNSS signal reception, a dual-antenna RTK device(Beitian BG-620 GNSS Receiver) is used to achieve highly accurate localization data with centimeter-level precision.